RedisVentures/redis-feast-gcp/README.md

 $ make train
 ```

 >Training takes place locally for the demo.
 But there is flexibility here, which is why we built a container.
-This could also be deployed in the cloud through a managed service offering, or as a Kubernetes (GKE) job.
+This could also be deployed in the cloud with Vertex AI (coming soon).

 #### Serve
 Expose the vaccine demand forecast model for inference with [Fast API](https://fastapi.tiangolo.com/).
 Online feature are pulled from **Redis** using **Feast** for low-latency retrieval.